walkerdb/garmagotchi/README.md

 1. Install the Garmin ConnectIQ SDK and follow its setup steps
 2. Install Garmin's MonkeyC vscode extension
 3. Set up a dev key by running the `Monkey C: Verify Installation` command from your vscode command pallette (cmd-shift-p).
 NOTE: you must save this file to the repo root.
-4. Select `Run -> Run without debugging` to see the app show up on the watch sim!
+4. Run `./dev.sh` from your console to start everything up!

 ## Development workflow
 1. run `./dev.sh`